luigi311/Blog/content/Migrate_Mobile_Linux.md

 There is no way to export your local only calendar from the google calendar app.
 You will need to sync it to your google account so you can export it from the web calendar.

+- Android Phone
+    1. Sync your calendar with your google account

 - Computer
     1. Open the website [https://calendar.google.com](https://calendar.google.com)
     2. Click the Settings gear icon on the top right corner